Javji Bamble: Rebellion

-Javji started plundering the area under the Peshwa, after which the Peshwa wanted to compromise, citing Javaji and asking him to stop the rebellion happening in the Konkan region.
+Javji started plundering the area under the Peshwa, after which the Peshwa wanted to compromise, citing Javji and asking him to stop the rebellion happening in the Konkan region.
 He refused because he had no faith in the Peshwa, and went to Khandesh.
 So the Peshwa arrested Bamble's family and sent the Maratha Army to capture Javji.
 Subedar Ramji Sabant, heading the Maratha army, captured three of Javji's kolis, including a cousin Javji had sent to see to the well-being of his family.
 After that Javji killed Ramji Sabant's brother.
 Ramji Sabant sought reinforcements from the Peshwa and began a search for Javji.
 In spite of his large army, Ramji could not catch him, and was killed along with one of his sons, and this greatly shook the Peshwa.
 After this, the Peshwa made Sabant's elder son Subedar but he also was killed by Javji, in Junnar.
-After this, the Maratha government declared Koli Javji a dacoit.
+After this, the Maratha government declared Javji Bamble a dacoit.

 Capture of forts

-After being declared as Dacoit, Javji Bamble continued the Koli rebellion and joined with Raghunathrao.
+After being declared as Dacoit, Javji Bamble continued the 'Koli rebellion' and joined with Raghunathrao.
 Along with Koli rebels, he captured Lohagad fort of Pune from the Peshwa in 1770, Bhairogarh Fort, Shidgarh Fort, Kotah Fort along with many other forts in Thane, not only Nashik's Alang Fort and also Ratangarh and Madangarh forts in Ahmednagar from Peshwa.
-Subsequently, Nana Phadnavish, the minister of high rank in the Maratha Empire, sent Subedar Dauji Kokate to kill Javji but Kokate was killed by Javji.
-Javji Bamble stopped his revolt with the behest of his friend Maharaja Tukojirao Holker of Indor State and returned the captured forts to the Peshwa.
+Subsequently, Nana Fadnavis, the minister of high rank in the Maratha Empire, sent Subedar Dauji Kokate to kill Javji but Kokate was killed by Javji.
+Javji Bamble stopped his revolt with the behest of his friend Maharaja Tukoji Rao Holkar of Indor State and returned the captured forts to the Peshwa.

 Mansabdari and death

-After returning the forts to Peshwa, Javji Bamble was made the Mansabdar of Rajur in the Maratha Empire and the land property (Jagir) of his father was returned, along with the title of Deshmukh and strength given up to killing any person in 60 villages.

-After being appointed as Subedar, Javji put down many revolts going on in the Maratha Empire.
-Deshmukh Saheb Sardar Subedar Javji Bomle died in 1789 and succeeded by his son Hiraji Bamble.
+After returning the forts to Peshwa, Javji Bamble was made the Mansabdar of Rajur in the Maratha Empire and the land property (Jagir) of his father was returned, along with the title of Deshmukh.
+Javji Bamble died in 1789 and succeeded by his son Hiraji Bamble.